jchenek/Diaiden/README.md

 Make sure perl is available in your system.
 - `-i`: the path to your directory where genomes or MAGs were stored
 - `-p`: the ABSOLUTE path to Diaiden repository
+- `-c`: potential diazotroph must carry genes that encode at least `-c number` of the three catalytic genes (nifH, nifD, nifK)
+- `-b`: potential diazotroph must carry genes that encode at least `-b number` of the three biosynthetic genes (nifE, nifN, nifB)

 Results
 -----